Introduction

 # Locations of possible expansions

-self.expansion_locations: Dict[Point2, Units]
+self.expansion_locations: dict[Point2, Units]

 # Game data about units, abilities and upgrades (see game_data.py)